aaltonewmedia/learn.newmedia.dog/content/tutorials/ai-generators/image/stable-diffusion/index.md

 The tabs serve different purposes.
 The main tabs are txt2img, img2img, Extras, Settings and Extensions.
 Each of these tabs has different parameters and options.

+There are some secondary tabs including generation, textual inversion, hypernetworks, checkpoints, and Lora.
+These tabs contain the models that we use for our generations.
+Its mostly used as a browser so we can easily access the models in our machine.

 You can only execute 1 process at at time.
 That meas that if you generate a new iamge from the txt2img tab, you cannot do any other process in the meantime.

+{{<hint info>}}
 All the outputs by default are saved in the `stable-diffusion-webui\outputs` folder.
-You can change this in the settings tab.
+You can easliy access the outputs folder by clicking the folder icon under the resulting image after your generation is complete.
+You can laso change this folder path in the settings tab.
+{{</hint>}}

 ### Txt2Img